 When orphaned young Maria Merryweather arrives at Moonacre Manor, she feels as if she’s entered Paradise.
 Her new guardian, her uncle Sir Benjamin, is kind and funny; the Manor itself feels like home right away; and every person and animal she meets is like an old friend.
 But there is something incredibly sad beneath all of this beauty and comfort–a tragedy that happened years ago, shadowing Moonacre Manor and the town around it–and Maria is determined to learn about it, change it, and give her own life story a happy ending.
 But what can one solitary girl do?

 So, what do you think??
-Did the Harry Potter cast give you any books to add to your already impossibly long reading list, because I know I’ve got a few new ones on mine?!
+Did seeing what the cast of Harry Potter reads give you any books to add to your already impossibly long reading list, because I know I’ve got a few new ones on mine?!

-If you are one of the very few folks who have never read the Harry Potter series or watched the films, I, of course, highly recommend them.
+If you are one of the very few folks who has never read the Harry Potter series or watched the films, I, of course, highly recommend them.
 While there are a few people that they just don’t resonate with, I have found that most people enjoy them.
 Of course, not everyone becomes obsessed with them, but I guess that’s ok too 🙂

 In case you haven’t found it yet, I have a page where I have been writing down the book recommendations from you all.
 So, if you haven’t found anything here, you might want to check out this page with recommendations from fellow readers.

 If you have books I can add to this list, please let me know!!